CogStream: Context-guided Streaming Video Question Answering: CogReasoner

-$f_{\text{LLM}}(\cdot)$ denotes the output from the final hidden layer of the LLM after forward propagation, \texttt{Cat}($\cdot$) represents feature concatenation, and \(\texttt{MeanPool}(\cdot)\) conducts along the token sequence dimension.
+$f_{\text{LLM}}(\cdot)$ denotes the output from the final hidden layer of the LLM, \texttt{Cat}($\cdot$) is concatenation.
 Then, we can estimate the relevance $s_j$ between event $\mathbf{h}_j$ and current encoded question $\mathbf{q} \in \mathbb{R}^D$ by cosine similarity.
 Based on the relevance score, frames belonging to events deemed highly relevant (i.e., $s_j\geq \theta$, where $\theta$ is a predefined threshold) are preserved in their original form.
 Conversely, for events of low relevance, each constituent frame is compressed into a single token representation using average pooling.
-This compression strategy enables the model to concentrate on highly pertinent events and significantly reduces computational overhead from processing less relevant information.
+This strategy enables the model to focus on highly pertinent events and significantly reduces computational overhead.
 Meanwhile, preserving summary representations for these low-relevance events maintains the video's overall temporal coherence.
-Further ablation studies on the value $\theta$ are presented in the Appendix.
+Further ablation studies about $\theta$ are presented in the Appendix.